Sanchitbajaj02/palettegram/CONTRIBUTING.md

 ### Fork the Project

-- Fork this repository.
+- Star & Fork this repository.
 This will create a local copy of this repository on your github profile.

   <a href='https://postimages.org/' target='_blank'><img src='https://i.postimg.cc/J4pdgJZH/Screenshot-2022-10-10-at-18-51-49.png' border='0' alt='Fork Repository'/></a>